 Substantially, it gives a new company a possibility to:

 All these benefits made the MVP approach extremely popular.
 And yes, it has proven its rationality over years.

 Okay, MVP is good.
 But what should it look like?
+Maybe you should use a minimum viable product template?
 The examples above are so different.

 We'll tell you that there might be as many types of MVPs, as many products may be developed.
 But of course, we can somehow categorize them to bring some order into chaos.

 So, there are the main types every MVP creator should consider.